 A number of items were raised in the subgroup discussions but not resolved.
 Consistent with focusing on those items that are most needed to align with a market transformation framework, the questions to resolve are: (1) are the following items sufficiently accounted for in current methodologies?
 And (2) if not, are the following items unique enough to market transformation to warrant a change?

-Estimated useful life:
+Estimated useful life: [Note: Don’t pursue now.]

 Challenge: Applying the current EUL cap of 20 years could limit valuation of potential future savings associated with an MTI that targets a measure with an EUL greater than 20 years.
 However, the challenge with extending the EUL is that it may not be the best way to capture the costs and benefits of a multi-year MTI.
 For example, in resource acquisition programs, the EUL is applied to capture future savings associated with the item that was installed in “year 1.”
 For MTIs, technologies, behaviors, etc. are being installed over the life of the MTI (i.e., there will be multiple “year 1s” in an MTI that would need to be added together).
 This is a larger issue than addressing EULs alone.